 It is important to effectively handle a difficult conversation at work in a one-to-one meeting.
 Successful execution of these tasks is expected to contribute to the continuous development of the employees.

-Here are a few tips for handling difficult conversations at the workplace
+Here are few tips on how to handle difficult conversations at work

 Having difficult conversations with employees is a tough but important part of managers.
 These tips are expected to give shape to your effort in a planned manner: